realm/realm-java/README.md

 The repository is organized in six Gradle projects:

- * `realm`: it contains the actual library (including the JNI layer), the annotations and the annotations processor.
+ * `realm`: it contains the actual library (including the JNI layer) and the annotations processor.
  * `realm-annotations`: it contains the annotations defined by Realm.
  * `realm-transformer`: it contains the bytecode transformer.
  * `gradle-plugin`: it contains the Gradle plugin.